artintelclass/Syllabus/README.md

 Assignments:

 Each student will thoroughly document their work online.
-All assignments are due the following class.
-Usually, production assignments will be assigned on Wednesdays and will be due the following Monday.
+All assignments are due before class begins on the day they are due.
+Everyday they an assignment is late 15% will be deducted from the grade for that assignment.
 Every production assignment should be documented with photos/videos/sketches/audio/etc (see get_started.md for more info).
 For all reading assignments, students are expected to write a short blog post (approx. 100-200 words) with their reactions, prior to the class discussion on the material.

 In terms of nomenclature for the production assignments, there will be smaller weekly assignments called Exercises.
 There will also be four larger assignments, which will be called Projects.
 These larger Projects are worth a considerable portion of the overall grade, and subsequently, more effort will be expected for these assignments.